IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 * [00-01] Optionally, the Resource Server obtains a metadata document from the Authorization Server, providing the introspect endpoint location.
 * [02-05] The Authorization Client as well as the Resource Server independently obtain their access tokens from the Authorization Server.
 The Resource Server requires this token to invoke the introspection endpoint.
 * [06] The Authorization Client will invoke a Resource Server endpoint embedding the access token in the request.
 * [07-08] The Resource Server obtains the authorization claims associated with the token from the Authorization Server by invoking the introspect endpoint.
-This step MAY be omitted if the Resource Server has a cached introspect response value for the access token.
+This step MAY be omitted if the Resource Server has a cached introspect response value for the access token (including responses where the *active* field was set to false).
 * [09] The Resource Server will evaluate the token claims, enforce any access control policies and return the requested resources to the Authorization Client.

 #### 3.102.4.1 Token Introspection Request

 The Resource Server Actor SHALL perform a HTTP POST request to the introspect endpoint with the following parameters using the "application/x-www-form-urlencoded" format [RFC7662]:

 * *token (REQUIRED)* : The string value of the token.
-This is the "access_token" value returned from the token endpoint defined in OAuth 2.1 [OAuth2.1, Section 5.1].
+This is the Authorization Client's access\_token as received in the Authorization header in the request towards the Resource Server as defined in transaction ITI-72.

 A Resource Server stating conformance to the Authorization Server Metadata Option SHALL use the introspect endpoint as contained in the Authorization Server's metadata document.